douglasanro/simple-wp-gulp/README.md

 	* "C:\Program Files\cwRsync\bin" or "C:\cygwin\bin" or "C:\Program Files (x86)\cwRsync\bin" or "C:\cygwin\bin".
 1. Reboot you system.

+If you have some issues with `gulp deploy` try add a ssh key with empty password.

 ### License
 [MIT License](LICENSE) © Simple WP Gulp